Fix Corrupted Zip Archive

 ...

-Hope this simple trick useful for you!
+I hope this simple trick is useful for you!
 Thank you for reading.